ska-telescope/webjive/ska-webapps-react-skeleton/README.md

 The latter requires Docker to be installed on your system but not Python, Sphinx, and other dependencies.

 The documentation can then be consulted by opening the file `./docs/build/html/index.html`

-:point_right: :red_circle: This guide brought to you by Team buttons